amrich1111/IntroToProg-Python-Mod07/docs/index.md

 ![Figure 7.5 - Output from Listing 6](https://github.com/amrich1111/IntroToProg-Python-Mod07/blob/main/docs/assets/7.5.png)
 *Figure 7.5 - Output from Listing 6*

 To account for this potential input and avoid a failed program – we can use a try-except block.
 In Listing 6, a try-except block was implemented to catch this potential error.
 First, the program will try to get the user’s input.
-For any reason, if the input causes the program to throw an error, it will move onto the except code where developers can tell the user that something has gone wrong.
+For any reason, if the input causes the program to throw an error, it will move onto the except code, where developers can tell the user that something has gone wrong.
 As seen in Figure 7.5, the user, again, has inputted text where the program expected an integer.
 Instead of raising an error, the program moves onto the code in the except statement which tells the user that something was wrong with their input and they need to try again.

 ### Handling Exceptions by Error Type